Magnum (band): On a Storyteller's Night and commercial success years (1985–1995)

 Following the success of Wings of Heaven, Polydor eyed an opportunity to break Magnum in the United States.
 To adjust to the American market, the record company convinced Clarkin to work with co-songwriters.
-The band went to Los Angeles for the Keith Olsen produced Goodnight L.A., which peaked at #9 in the UK chart.
+The band went to Los Angeles for the Keith Olsen produced Goodnight L.A., which peaked at number 9 in the UK chart.
 However, the album was never released in the United States, and received backlash from critics for being "commercial" and "Americanized".
 While successful, the album did not live up to its expectations and became a disappointment to the band and the label.
 Following the release, Magnum performed at Berlin's Arena Festival, followed by a full UK and European tour in September 1990.
 They toured the UK again in November.
 After a fallout between the band and the record company, Magnum parted ways with Polydor.
 They released the live album The Spirit in 1991 and toured the UK and Europe again to support the album.
 During the concerts in Germany, the band played live with the Roger Taylor band The Cross.
 Magnum continued to release albums for various labels on one-off deals, the first being Sleepwalking in 1992 on Music for Nations.
 The album got a mixed reception from critics, some of whom argued that the band was moving in the direction of pop rock.
 A full UK tour followed in October, and started a tradition of performing Christmas shows in Birmingham.
 This was followed by the release of Archive in April 1993 by Jet Records, a compilation album that featured four previously unreleased songs from between 1976 and 1983.
 Polydor released Chapter & Verse – The Very Best of Magnum, another compilation album, a month later.
 Later the same year, Magnum released Keeping the Nite Light Burning, the band's first and only purely acoustic album.